EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 > You can find the finished product in https://github.com/megakevin/end-point-blog-dotnet-5-web-api

 The application that we'll be building throughout this article will address a request from a hypothetical car junker business.
-Our client wants to automate the proces of calculating how much money to offer their customers for their vehicles, given certain information about them.
+Our client wants to automate the process of calculating how much money to offer their customers for their vehicles, given certain information about them.
 And they want an app to do that.
 We are building the back end component that will support that app.
 It is a REST API that allows users to provide vehicle information (year, make, model, condition, etc) and will produce a quote of how much money would our hypothetical client be willing to pay for it.

 Here's a short list of features that we need to implement in order to fulfill that requirement:

-1. Given a vechicle model and condition, calculate a price.
+1. Given a vehicle model and condition, calculate a price.
 2. Store and manage rules that are used to calculate vehicle prices.
 3. Store and manage pricing overrides on a vehicle model basis.
 Price overrides are used regardless of the current rules.
 4. CRUD vehicle models so that overrides can the specified for them.